gjvnq/GoodArch/CPU.md

 ## Core "wishlist"

   * Few instructions.
-  * No out of order execution or branch prediction. (but maybe branch instructions may include a bit indicating wheter it is more likely that it will branch than not)
+  * No out of order execution or branch prediction.
+  * Branch instructions have a field for the compiler to tell the CPU if the instruction will likely branch.
   * Large and numerous registers
     * Makes things easier and helps with using large IDs (such as UUIDs) for almost everything.
   * Stack protection against stupid software (or malware via plugins)